paulgmiller/paulgmiller.github.io/_posts/2018-04-21-FinishTheWonderland.md

 ---
 ![trail profile]({{ "/img/wonderland2ndhalf.JPG" | absolute_url }})

+Apparently [reservations](https://www.nps.gov/mora/planyourvisit/wilderness-permit.htm) are already full so we just have to do day of.

 ## Trip Plan 1.
 (32 miles) (completionist)
 - Day 1: Longmire to Maple crek
 - Day 2: Maple Creek to Indian Bar